roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

 **NEW in 2.12:**

+- `redial_timeout`: Redial timeout (in seconds).
+How long to try to reconnect to the AMQP server.
 - `exchange_durable`: Durable exchange ([rabbitmq option](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges)).
 Default: false
 - `exchange_auto_deleted`: Auto-delete (exchange is deleted when last queue is unbound from it): [link](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges).
 Default: false
 - `queue_auto_deleted`: Auto-delete (queue that has had at least one consumer is deleted when last consumer unsubscribes): [link](https://www.rabbitmq.com/queues.html#properties).
 Default: false